Outward compactness: Introduction

 \section{Introduction}

 The work presented in this paper contributes to the study of the deep connections between large cardinals and strong logics.
 Its starting point is a classical result of Magidor \cite{MR0295904} that relates the existence of extendible cardinals to the compactness properties of second-order logic~$\LL^2$.
 Remember that an infinite cardinal $\kappa$ is \emph{extendible} if for every ordinal $\eta>\kappa$, there is an ordinal~$\zeta$ and a non-trivial elementary embedding $\map{j}{V_\eta}{V_\zeta}$ satisfying $\crit(j)=\kappa$ and $j(\kappa)>\eta$.
-Moreover, given a cardinal $\kappa$, an $\LL^2$-theory $T$ is \emph{${<}\kappa$-consistent} if every subtheory of $T$ of cardinality less than $\kappa$ is consistent.
-Finally, an infinite cardinal $\kappa$ is a \emph{strong compactness cardinal for $\LL^2$} if every ${<}\kappa$-consistent $\LL^2$-theory is consistent.
+Moreover, given a cardinal $\kappa$, an $\LL^2$-theory $T$ is \emph{${<}\kappa$-satisfiable} if every subtheory of $T$ of cardinality less than $\kappa$ is satisfiable.
+Finally, an infinite cardinal $\kappa$ is a \emph{strong compactness cardinal for $\LL^2$} if every ${<}\kappa$-satisfiable $\LL^2$-theory is satisfiable.
 The next theorem summarizes Magidor's characterization of extendible cardinals through compactness properties of $\LL^2$:

 \begin{theorem}[Magidor \cite{MR0295904}] A cardinal $\kappa$ is a strong compactness cardinal for $\LL^2$ if and only if there is an extendible cardinal less than or equal to $\kappa$. \end{theorem}